AntidoteDB/antidote/README.md

     make devrel

 Will generate 6 nodes of `antidote` on your local machine, in `./dev`.

-When that is done, we should start them all up.
+When that is done, we should start them all up:

     for d in dev/dev*; do $d/bin/antidote start; done